We all need a steady flow of clients. Otherwise, we’re dreamers longing for a resume business.

 Reverse The Roles

-Now, what I want you to do is think of yourself as the attentive sales rep.
+Now, I want you to consider yourself an attentive sales rep.

 You want to be the attentive sales rep in this scenario because:

 - MOST PROSPECTS NEED OUR HELP AS RESUME WRITERS

 I say MOST because we’ve been contacted many times by job seekers who thought they needed a resume rewrite.